Muhlenberg County Public Libraries

 Contact me for your Christmas event poster design

-The staff at Muhlenberg County Public Libraries always tell me how much they love my work.
-Why not try me for your own event ad campaign?
+The staff at Muhlenberg County Public Libraries always tell me that they love my work.
+Why not try me, a dedicated Christmas poster artist, for your own event ad campaign?
 You might just become one of my repeat customers as well!
 Contact me today to get started!